DND: Boosting Large Language Models with Dynamic Nested Depth: Related Works

 Dynamic adjustment mechanisms for inference paths can generally be classified into two primary approaches.
 The first line of work focuses on reducing computational redundancy, with notable techniques such as early exit~\citep{early1, early2} and MOD~\citep{MOD}, which dynamically reduce the depth of computation layers to lower overall redundancy.
 The second line of research investigates the test-time scaling law, which shows that repeatedly processing tokens within a single layer can enhance final inference accuracy.
 A sophisticated variant of this approach is the Latent Strategy~\citep{latent, saunshi2025reasoning}, where reasoning is carried out within hidden states—either by completing all steps before producing an answer or by leveraging recurrent inference to iteratively refine them.

 The most closely related studies to our work are ITT~\citep{itt} and MOR~\citep{mor}, both of which dynamically select a subset of tokens for additional computation and yield certain performance improvements.
-While sharing MOR~\citep{mor}’s goal of improving performance via increased computational depth, our work differs in applicable model size, training phase, architecture, and routing control.
-MOR is limited to models with about 1B parameters and applied during pre-training, whereas our post-training approach scales from a 1.7B dense model to a 30B MoE model.
-Architecturally, MOR uses from-scratch training to treat dynamic depth output as the final state; in contrast, we employ a normalized fusion strategy to combine dynamic nested output with the original output state, thereby preserving previously learned knowledge.
-Furthermore, we identify and solve a key limitation in token selection control.
-Methods like MOR rely on z-loss~\citep{zoph_2022_st}, which is inherently a load-balancing tool rather than a precise ratio controller.
-Therefore, we introduce a superior ratio control method.
-We enables precise and stable control over any predefined selection ratio target by simultaneously enhancing routing discriminability and adjusting the threshold through buffer error computation and EMA synchronization.
+While sharing MOR~\citep{mor}’s goal of improving performance via dynamically increased computational depth, {the two still differ fundamentally.
+MOR attempts to improve parameter efficiency during pretraining through a recurrent structure, which requires training a model from scratch on over 200B tokens.
+This is extremely costly and makes it difficult to apply the approach directly to existing open-source SOTA models.
+In contrast, DND focuses on unlocking the potential of existing state-of-the-art pretrained models and proposes a plug-and-play post-training method.} Besides, our work differs from MOR in model scale, training phase, architecture, and routing control~(detailed in Appendix.
+Sec .~\ref {appendix_compare}).
+MOR is limited to ~1B-parameter, whereas our DND successfully scales to a 30B MoE model.
+We also address a key limitation in token selection control.
+Unlike MOR, which relies on z-loss~\citep{zoph_2022_st} for approximate load balancing, we achieve precise, stable token selection.
+Our method jointly enhances routing discriminability and adjusts thresholds via EMA-synchronized buffer errors.